+Subcommittees.
 3. The Committee shall establish such standing sub-committees as it deems necessary with such duties and powers as it shall determine in each case.
 The Chair and Secretary of the Consultative Committee for Safety shall have the right to attend any meeting of a sub-committee.

+University Radiation Officer and Departmental records.
 4. The University officer designated as University Radiation Officer shall have access to the records maintained in Departments of the kinds and amounts of radioactive substances used, the methods used for their disposal, and the lists of persons working on radioactive substances, ionizing and non-ionizing radiations, or laser beams.